 Edge Effects features content in many formats—text, image, audio, video—while maintaining a commitment to clear, accessible prose.
 Its content is grouped into six broad categories: Essays, Commentary, Reviews, Exhibits, Fieldnotes, and Checklists.

-The editorial board consists of seven CHE graduate students and a CHE faculty advisor, positions that rotate on a regular basis.
+The editorial board consists of eight CHE graduate students and a CHE faculty advisor, positions that rotate on a regular basis.
 We strongly encourage submissions from faculty, graduate students, alumni, and community members formally associated with CHE, as well as from invited guests.

 We very much hope you’ll visit us regularly, and that you’ll enjoy what you read and experience here.